Separation of Variables and Superintegrability on Riemannian Coverings: Separable coordinates on Riemannian coverings: introduction and definitions

-Riemannian coverings \cite{IC}: Let $M_k$ be the Riemannian manifold $(M, g)$, then $M_k$ is the Riemannian manifold obtained by pulling back the Riemannian metric of $M_1$, the metric of the Euclidean plane, on a covering of $M_1$ determined by the map $\Pi : (r, \phi) \rightarrow (r, \Phi)$, from $M_k$ to $M_1$, where $\Phi = k\phi$.
-For $k$ integer and $k \geq 1$, $\Pi$ is a smooth covering map, since $M_k$ is (path) connected, $\Pi$ is surjective and continous and for each point $p\in M_1$ there exist a connected neighborhood $U$ of $p$, such that $\Pi^{-1}(U)$ is mapped diffeomorphically by $\Pi$ on $U$, since $\Phi$ spans $k$ times the plane.
-Then, since $\Pi$ is a local isometry, these properties identify $\Pi$ as a Riemannian covering map.
-When $k$ is not integer, instead, the map $\Pi$ fails to be diffeomorphic in some of the neighborhoods.
-For simplicity, however, we call coverings also the $M_k$ with $k$ non integer.
+\begin{proof} Since $M_k$ is (path) connected, $\Pi$ is surjective and continuous and for each point $p\in M_1$ there exist a connected neighborhood $U$ of $p$, such that $\Pi^{-1}(U)$ is mapped diffeomorphically by~$\Pi$ on $U$, since $\Phi$ spans $k$ times the plane.
+Then, since $g_k$ is the pull-back of $g_1$, $\Pi$ is a local isometry, and $\Pi$ is a Riemannian covering map. \end{proof}

-It is important to keep in mind that, whenever $k$ is not integer, $M_k$ fails to be a covering of $M_1$, because not all the points in $M_k$ have neighborhoods that can be projected on $M_1$ consistently with its topology.
+\begin{Remark} Whenever $k$ is not integer, $M_k$ fails to be a covering of $M_1$, because not all the points in $M_k$ have neighborhoods that can be projected on $M_1$ consistently with their topology.
 Indeed, in these cases the projections on $M_1$ of neighborhoods of points with $\Phi=0$ and $\Phi=2k\pi$ cannot be made to coincide.

-In the following, however, we use for simplicity the term "covering" to denote any $M_k$, no matter if $k$ is integer or not.

-{\em We see below that to consider separable coordinates on the covering manifolds $M_k$ as induced from those on the base manifold $M_1$ leads to interesting results about separation of variables and superintegrability of Hamiltonian systems.
-However, this "imposition" of the structures of $M_1$ to the $M_k$ is not without consequences, as we well see in the case of $k$ non-integer.
-Indeed, there is no reason why, a priori, the geometry of any $M_k$ should comply with that of $M_1$.}

-In the following, we analyse this problem and find a correct interpretation of orthogonal separable coordinate systems on some families of manifolds in 2D.
-We give examples of Hamiltonians that, depending on $k$, are quadratically superintegrable or simply integrable.
+For simplicity, however, we call coverings also the $M_k$ with $k$ not integer, and we leave to the nature of $k$ the distinction between the true coverings and those that are not such. \end{Remark}

+Global properties of geometric objects on $M_k$ could differ from those of the corresponding objects of $M_1$.